 Other uses for Airplane Mode

-Now you know what Airplane Mode is, we thought it was worth mentioning that it can come in handy for a few other situations besides flights.
-If you’re having trouble with connections on your phone and you’re struggling to get a signal, it’s sometimes helpful to turn Airplane Mode on and off again.
+Now that you understand what Airplane Mode is, we felt it was important to mention that it can be highly convenient in a few other situations besides an airplane ride.
+If you’re struggling to establish a solid connection on your phone and you’re having difficulty getting a signal, it can be helpful to switch Airplane Mode on and off again.

-The feature also works well when you don’t want to be disturbed — turn Airplane Mode on before bed and your phone won’t wake you with an incoming text or email (alarms still work).
-When you want to extend the battery life on your phone, Airplane Mode is also a good way to do it, as long as you aren’t waiting for a call or message.
-Check out our iPhone battery tips for more ideas.
-You should also find that your phone charges a bit quicker if you turn Airplane Mode on while it’s charging.
+The feature also operates well when you’re in a “don’t disturb” kind of mood.
+You can quickly turn Airplane Mode on right before you head to bed, and your phone won’t annoyingly wake you up with a text or email alert (and if you’re wondering, yes, alarms still work).
+When you need to increase the battery life on your phone, Airplane Mode is also an excellent technique to boost it.
+You can use it and save your battery as long as you aren’t expecting a call or message from someone.
+We encourage you to take a look at our iPhone battery tips article for more neat ideas.
+When you’re using Airplane Mode, you should also begin to notice that your phone charges faster when it’s plugged in.

 - How to take control of the Control Center in iOS and iPadOS